 As flashy as medals are, nobody would ever give their life for one.
 Your uncle died so that other men in his platoon could live and they did.
 Knowing what I know about Wendall and his deep faith in God, I have always figured Wendall felt somewhat along the same lines as the fellow in the Indian Jones movie who said, “My soul is prepared, how’s yours?”
 Only I picture that he would have thought, “my soul is prepared, I do not know about my guys’ souls and somebody has to do this or we are all goners.”
 No matter what his last thoughts may have been, he acted in love to save his buddies.
 His Bible would have taught him that there is no greater love than to give your life for a friend.

-Now, you may be wondering why there is a picture of a black cat in battle gear on the front of your card.
-It isn’t just because you have a very blackish cat or two.
 When I obtained Wendall’s military records it listed his fellow soldiers race.
 Your uncle was fighting in a military unit that was mostly black soldiers or “negro” as it was listed on the records.